victoryosiobe/kingchop/README.md

 ## **Error Codes**

-Kingchop returns verbose errors when things didn't go well.
+Kingchop returns verbose errors when things don't go well.
 You get error codes, reasons for error, correction to errors, and a link to this document for more information.

 **Before continuing, please, read the documentation to know the right things to do.**